 Nazis Are As Socialist As Checkers Are Chinese

 Mike Stuchberry does an excellent job of highlighting the difference between Nazis and Socialists.
-The Nazis did call themselves National Socialists, and they even adapted some mild socialist policies.
+The Nazis did call themselves National Socialists.
+They even adapted some mild socialist policies.
 But like the World Series or The Democratic People’s Republic of Korea, National Socialist is a misnomer.

 Nazis Are Fascists

-There is zero doubt about this.
-They drew their ideology from Italy’s fascists, who arose in reaction to the Left.
+There is almost zero doubt about this.
+The Nazi’s drew their ideology from Italy’s fascists.
+Italy’s fascists arose in reaction to the Left.
 The Italian Right, still mired in 19th century thought, could not tackle the explosion in left-wing organization in the early 20th century.

 Mussolini gave us the first fascist platform whose features include national superiority, racial superiority, rearmament, and finally the expansion and consolidation of capital.
-The Italian Fascists appropriated, wholesale, Roman imagery such as the ‘fasces’ to evoke renewed national pride and a sense of superiority.
+The Italian Fascists appropriated, wholesale.
+They also appropriated Roman imagery such as the ‘fasces’ to evoke renewed national pride and a sense of superiority.